 The normal period to complete the requirements for the PGDM is two years.
-However, students who fail to meet the minimum academic requirements may be allowed to complete the programme in one more requirements for the award of the Diploma at the Institute's Annual Convocation.
+However, students who fail to meet the minimum academic requirements may be allowed to complete the programme in one more year on account of extenuating circumstances.
+In any case such students must complete the requirements before 30th June of the extended year.